 And from the same piece, with Gen X representing about a fifth of the overall population and with about 30 percent of the spending power, "Xers drop almost double what millennials do on “apparel and services”; we also purchase more products from brands we follow on social media than millennials".

 There's a big opportunity for brands to engage with X, yet they don't.
 I'm hoping to help break ground on real talk about aging, particularly in my crowd and demographic.
 Because reality doesn't have to bite.
 But it doesn't have to be invisible either.
 And like the sentiment at the top of the post, being authentic and just being you requires bravery.
 And to find out who you are and want to be is pure joy.
 Trust.

-Cause that's what's up this looking back to move forward kind of Thursday in the 212.
-Yours, in fashion icons and the way we wore.
+Cause that's what's up this authentic Wednesday in the 718.
+Yours, in breaking molds and being true.
 XO